Blurred woman managing stress sitting on a couch in a minimalist room with a side table holding a vase of sunflowers.

 Reference: National Alliance on Mental Illness (NAMI)

-Boston and NYC female executive with dark curly hair in a striped shirt holding a phone to her ear scheduling therapy for burnout and anxiety with Wellcore Healing.
+Boston and NYC female executive with dark curly hair in a striped shirt holding a phone to her ear.